klee166/468-MT/6/README.md

 ##### Data
 We work with a parallel corpus of lemmas, morphological features (for our purposes, only POS tags), and inflected forms.
 All taken from [here](https://catalog.ldc.upenn.edu/LDC2006T01).

+##### Model Assumptions

+1. Bijective mapping from lemmas to morphological features (only POS tags here) to inflected forms
+2. No word-reordering
+3. No word addition/deletion

 ##### Result
 | Inflection Generation Method |  Accuracy  |
 | --------------- |:---------:|